Analysis of the spring damper system

 plot!(X2.time,X2.value) # Второе тело

-As we can see from the graph, the oscillations of the first body are more intense than the second.
+As we can see from the graph, the fluctuations of the first body are more intense than the second.
 This is primarily due to the fact that the mass of the first body is twice the mass of the second body.

 # Демпфер